 Since the FY 2021 Budget was adopted, the planned use of reserves has changed due to the slower than anticipated recovery in Resort Tax and General Fund revenues from the impact of COVID-19.
-The preliminary first quarter projections anticipate that an additional \$21.5 million will be needed from reserves to re-balance the FY 2021 Budget.
-Please note that this amount does not include any potential additional costs from vaccination efforts that may be approved by the City Commission during FY 2021.
+The preliminary first quarter projections anticipate that an additional \$27.8 million will be needed from reserves to re-balance the FY 2021 Budget.
 To help offset this cost, the Administration recommends applying funds recently received from the Coronavirus Relief Fund under the CARES Act, through Miami-Dade County.
-As of January 28th the City has received \$32.8 million of which, \$31.3 million is reimbursable to the General Fund.
-If the \$7.4 million from the Seagull Hotel transaction is added to the reserve calculation, the General Fund reserve would total \$87.9 million.
+As of May 28th the City has received approximately \$41.1 million of which, \$37.0 million is reimbursable to the General Fund.
+The City Commission has also approved funding \$7.5 million of Police Initiatives on a one-time basis and \$1.2 million for no furlough days for FOP and & IAFF employees and 1 less furlough day for all other employees.
+If the \$7.4 million from the Seagull Hotel transaction is added to the reserve calculation, the General Fund reserve would total \$78.6 million.

-General Fund Reserve Amount Resort Tax Reserve Amount Remaining Reserve \$70.7 million \$10.2 million New gap in FY 2021 (\$21.5 million)

-CARES Act funds to date \$31.3 million

-Seagull Hotel funds \$7.4 million

-Revised Reserve \$87.9 million \$10.2 million
+General Fund Resort Tax Reserve Amount Reserve Amount Remaining Reserve \$70.7 million \$10.2 million New gap in FY 2021 (\$27.8 million) CARES Act funds to date \$37.0 million Police initiatives (staffing, cameras, RTCC) (\$7.5 million) No furlough days for FOP & IAFF; 1 less furlough day for all other employees (\$1.2 million) Revised Reserve \$71.2 million \$10.2 million Seagull Hotel funds \$7.4 million Revised Reserve \$78.6 million \$10.2 million